-Subassemble the O-ring onto the stationary element and use even pressure to press this subassembly into the seal plate until it seats squarely against the shoulder bore.
+Subassemble the O-ring onto the stationary element and use even pressure to press this subassembly into the seal plate until it seats squarely against the shoulder bore

 Carefully slide the assembled seal plate and stationary seal element over the shaft.
-Use caution not to nick or damage the stationary seat.
-Secure the seal plate to the pedestal with the hardware (11 and 12).
+Use caution not to nick or damage the stationary seat on the shaft threads.
+Secure the seal plate to the pedestal with the round head machine screws (14).